ayoayco/web-component-base/README.md

 As of v2.0.0, the main export (with `WebComponent` + `html` + `attachEffect`) is 1.7 kB (min + gzip) according to [bundlephobia.com](https://bundlephobia.com/package/web-component-base@2.0.0), and the `WebComponent` base class is just 1.1 kB (min + brotli) according to [size-limit](http://github.com/ai/size-limit).

 There is an increase in size compared to that of before this release, primarily because of advanced features (e.g., effects, html tagged templates, and props blueprints) in building complex applications.

-> [!NOTE]
-> As a builder of both simple sites and complex web apps, I recognize that not all custom elements need advanced features for reactivity.
->
->I also don't want to get things in my code that I don't need (YAGNI -- You Aren't Gonna Need It)... and I want a base class for simpler use cases that don't have Proxy props or attaching effects...
->
->To address this, I am working on a "lite" version of my base class here... please stay tuned.
->
-> - Ayo Ayco